11 Interesting Cardinal Bird Facts You Should Know

 Thick cover provides good habitat for cardinals throughout the seasons.
 Hedgerows, shrubby stands, overgrown fields and forest edges all make suitable winter roosts.
 Planting a mix of small, dense trees and shrubs is ideal.
 Some cover trees and plants to try are box elder, eastern red cedar, nannyberry, and shrub roses.
 Wild grapevine is a good addition, too, because cardinals use its bark for nesting material.

 Why Are Male Cardinal Birds Red?

 Another interesting cardinal bird fact—the male’s bold red coloration is thought to help attract mates.
 The brightness of plumage is related to diet.
 Male cardinals’ vivid red color comes from carotenoid pigments, which are found in red fruits.
 Eating more of these scarlet-hued berries, especially during molting, helps a male form brighter red feathers.
-The flashy color boosts the bird’s ability to successfully attract mates and defend a pair’s nesting territory.
+Studies indicate that the showier males tend to hold better territories, provide extra parental care and show higher nesting success.

-Don’t miss magical bird photos of cardinals in snow.
+Don’t miss these magical pictures of cardinals in snow.

 While you definitely can’t own a cardinal for a pet bird today, surprisingly, there was a time when it was OK to do so.
 Before the Migratory Bird Treaty Act of 1918, it was legal to keep wild birds as pets.
 Likely because of their color and sweet songs, northern cardinals were a popular choice.

 Cardinals are known to fiercely defend their territories, which has made them a fitting mascot for athletic teams.
 In professional sports, two teams are named for this bright red bird and its fighting spirit: the NFL’s Arizona Cardinals and MLB’s St. Louis Cardinals.